KenPowerClassroom/LGame-TeamD/mvp.md

 - comparing the players current position with the previous position, at least one tile has to have changed position to be recognised as a valid move
 - display text if both postions are the same so the player has to make a new valid move
 - when turn is over it will move store the new location to the previous position
+- Check new position depends on the proper implementation of L piece movement, Draw pieces and draw board to work correctly.

 ### 8. Turn states: